kimstromberg/ErlangServer/README.md

 Erlang Server
 =========================

-Joint implementation of Erlang Server and Client from a Chalmers Course (skeleton provided by Chalmers)
+Joint implementation of Chat Server and Client in Erlang from a Chalmers Course (skeleton provided by Chalmers)